rollerworks/search/doc/metadata.rst

     To actually use the metadata component you first need a compatible metadata loader.

-    One of the supported loaders is the `RollerworksSearch JmsMetadata loader`_ which you need to install yourself.
+    One of the supported loaders is the `RollerworksSearch Jms-Metadata loader`_ which you need to install yourself.

     See the 'JmsMetadata' subsection in :doc:`/installing/` for more information.